 - The minimal profile starts the core server container without any of the enterprise services.
 It is a good starting point if you want to build a customized version of JBoss Enterprise Application Platform that only contains the services you need. - The default profile is the mostly common used profile for application developers.
 It supports the standard Java EE 5.0 programming APIs (e.g., Annotations, JPA, and EJB3). - The standard profile is the profile that has been tested for JavaEE compliance.
-The major differences with the existing configurations is that call-by-value and deployment isolation are enabled by default, along with support for rmiiiop and juddi (taken from the all config). - The all profile is the default profile with clustering support and other enterprise extensions. - The web profile is a new experimental lightweight configuration created around JBoss Web that will follow the developments of the JavaEE 6 web profile.
+The major differences with the existing configurations is that call-by-value and deployment isolation are enabled by default, along with support for rmiiiop and juddi (taken from the all config). - The all profile is the default profile with clustering support and other enterprise extensions. - The production profile is based on the all profile but optimized for production environments. - The web profile is a new experimental lightweight configuration created around JBoss Web that will follow the developments of the JavaEE 6 web profile.
 Except for the servlet/jsp container it provides support for JTA/JCA and JPA.
 It also limits itself to allowing access to the server only through the http port.
 Please note that this configuration is not JavaEE certified and will most likely change in the following releases.